-The National Information Standards Organization (NISO) has announced the publication of the new American National Standard, STS: Standards Tag Suite, ANSI/NISO Z39.102-2017, in October 2017.
-Non-normative NISO STS Supporting Materials remain available at http://www.niso-sts.org/.
-A Standing Committee has been approved (see roster below).
+The National Information Standards Organization (NISO) has announced the publication of the new American National Standard, STS: Standards Tag Suite (Version 1.2), ANSI/NISO Z39.102-2022, in November 2022.

 This work will standardize a specific tag set used for standards publishing, and link it officially to JATS (ANSI/NISO Z39.96-2012 JATS: Journal Article Tag Suite), a widely used specification which defines a set of XML elements and attributes for tagging journal articles and describes several article models.